grtensor/grtensor/README.md

 =================================
 GRTensorIII for Maple
 =================================
+Version 2.1.10 Oct 3, 2017
+- add function grt2DG() to export a metric in a form that can be used with the Maple Differential Geometry package

 Version 2.1.9 Sept 24, 2017
 - issue #24 (CM def for NP tetrad)
 - issue #17 (Add license file)